ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 `
 New WP Missed Schedule Features and Future Updates

-Actual Version 2013.1231.2015 Release 2015 FREE
+Actual Version 2014.0221.2015 Release 2015 FREE

 Limited Missed Scheduled Posts Fixing per days!
-Introducing (a New Idea of sLa) Key Tag Authenticity!
-Full Support WordPress 2.5+ ~ 4.1+ Versions
+Introducing (a New Idea of sLa) Secure Key Tag Auth Full Support WordPress 2.5+ ~ 4.1+ Versions
 Preemptive Support WordPress 4.2-alpha 2015 Release
 All in One Gold Versions with vary Frequency of Checking